GithuBarry/DocIE-Probing/Corpora/MUC/muc/README.md

     .
     ├── processed      # preprocessed dataset
     │   ├── .          # Processed JSON line files
-    ├── processed2     # Concatenated jsonl files in `processed` to one JSON ├── scripts        # Scripts for preprocessing
+    ├── concatenated     # Concatenated jsonl files in `processed` to one JSON ├── scripts        # Scripts for preprocessing
     └── raw_files      # Raw files & scripts from MUC-{3,4}
         ├── muc34.tar.gz         # original folder for the MUC-{3,4}, 1992